hindu-comm/mail_stream_advaita-l/2017/07/Debunking_Drishti-Sr/243__Venkatraghavan_S.md

 On 20 Jul 2017 3:10 a.m., "Praveen R. Bhat" <bhatpraveen at gmail.com> wrote:

- I am not saying that mithyAtva is reserved only for​ DSV, but dRshyatvAt hetu is definitely reserved only for DSV.
+ I am not saying that mithyAtva is reserved only for DSV, but dRshyatvAt hetu is definitely reserved only for DSV.
 You could say kAryatvAt, but not dRshyatvAt. mithyAtvanishchaya in pure SDV has to necessarily be with dependency example.
 If you recall, my reasoning for SDV leading to the last